NVIDIA/aistore/fs/health/fshc.md

 ## Overview

 FSHC monitors and manages filesystems used by AIStore.
-Every time AIStore triggers an IO error when reading or writing data, FSHC checks health of the filesystem.
-Checking a filesystem includes testing the filesystem availability, reading existing data, and creating temporary files.
+Every time AIStore triggers an IO error, FSHC checks health of the corresponding filesystem.
+Checking includes testing the filesystem availability, reading existing data, and creating temporary files.
 A filesystem that does not pass the test is automatically disabled and excluded from all next AIStore operations.
 Once a disabled filesystem is repaired, it can be marked as available for AIStore again.

 ### How FSHC detects a faulty filesystem